Summer is just around the corner, and my friends and I are planning our annual girls’ vacay.

 - Stay with a friend: Do you have a friend in the area who would be willing to house you and your friends?
 Ask!
 I love when my friends come stay with me in Florida.
-It’s a win-win.
-They get to save money and I get to see my friend every day!
+It’s a win-win: they get to save money and I get to see them every day!

-I love a good night out on the town with my best girls, but before I go out, I always glance over my budget and decide on what amount I can spend that night.
+I love a good night out on the town, but before I go out, I always glance over my budget and decide what amount I can spend that night.
 Once decided, I do not go over.
 I order items within my budget.

 Before any trip, my friends and I usually create a shared Google Doc where we place ideas for our destination.
 We include everything from restaurants, bars, attractions to “must-do’s.”
 This way, we’re not only able to plan our trip, but everyone can gauge what they want to do and create their budget accordingly.

 Pro Tip: Eat like a local!
 A lot of money can be spent on food that isn’t that great.
-I prefer to stay away from the pricey tourist spots and scour out what the locals are eating instead.
+I prefer to stay away from the pricey tourist spots and scout what the locals are eating instead.